 Within the Gun Jumping Assessor all relevant inputted data is collected and compiled in a centralized audit trail.
 This enables companies to prove compliant behavior more easily.

 Every application built on BRYTER is customizable.
-The Gun Jumping Assessor can be built to consider the specific circumstances of an industry or transaction and can easily be extended to include a wide range of country specific standstill obligations.
+The Gun Jumping Assessor can be built around the specific circumstances of an industry or transaction and easily extended to include a wide range of country specific standstill obligations.

 How it works